This is the story of how I found

 The first RPG I ever played was D&D IV, so when I found this whole ‘old school’ community it was all brand new for me and more exciting than I can ever properly explain.
-My lady Rose and my brother Michael had played the only game I’d ever run (a single session of Gamma World IV) and half a stand-in session of Call of Cthulhu and D&D IV respectively.
+My girlfriend Rose and my brother Michael had played the only game I’d ever run (a single session of Gamma World IV) and half a stand-in session of Call of Cthulhu and D&D IV respectively.
 Roy and Ellen had never played anything at all.

 Rose and I decided we needed to infuse a bottle of gin with tea for the occasion, despite having never infused anything ever before, so we went shopping and realised that we knew next to nothing about gin.
 We settled on a bottle of Plymouth due to the friar on the bottle looking really pleased with himself, got a box of Earl Grey from T2, and created a bottle of Earl of Grey’s Private Gin Reserve.